badihaki/unity-action-cards/README.md

 Certain attacks can end in a dedicated special attack (try A -> S or A -> A -> A -> S).
 Each weapon-type also has a dedicated Launcher attack by pressing 'Jump' after any regular attack action (try A -> L), as well as a Rush-attack that can be performed while running (try hR -> A).

 ## Updates
+### 3-24-2025
+We are spawning a layout correctly, and placing the corruption heart.
+Now I think we can place down trees, rocks, and buildings.

 ### 3-22-2025
 Group stuff is working.
 Onto level generation.